Richard Marple: Legal issues

-On May 20, 2016, during his fourth term as a state representative, Marple was arrested on a bench arrest warrant for a misdemeanor charge of driving with an invalid driver's license.
-He was released on a $4,000 personal recognizance bail.
+On May 20, 2016, during his fourth term as a state representative, Marple was arrested without incident at the Hooksett Public Library on an electronic bench warrant out of Concord District Court for a misdemeanor charge of driving with an invalid driver's license.
+He was released on a $4,000 personal recognizance bail, and his arraignment was set for June 6, 2016, at Concord District Court.

+In June 2016, also during Marple's fourth term as a state representative, his house was seized by the town of Hooksett, as he owed more than $18,000 in back taxes.
+Marple claimed to have received letters from an independent contractor hired by the town, which stated that he qualified for an elderly exemption on his taxes.
+Marple further alleged that the New Hampshire Bill of Rights prohibited the town from taking his property without a jury trial or court action.

-On November 8, 2016, Election Day, Marple was arrested outside a polling place while campaign for re-election.
-A passing police officer recognized Marple as having an outstanding arrest warrant due to his failure to appear in court the previous month for driving with a suspended license in December 2014.
-Marple was re-elected to a fifth term in the House on the same day as his arrest.
+On November 8, 2016, Election Day, Marple was arrested outside a polling place while campaign for re-election; a passing police officer recognized Marple as having an outstanding arrest warrant due to his failure to appear at a court hearing the previous month for driving without a valid license in December 2014.
+According to the Hooksett Police Department, Marple drove himself to the police station and turned himself in.
+He was booked and released on $1,000 bail, with his court appearance being set for December 19, 2016.
+Marple was re-elected to a fifth term in the New Hampshire House of Representatives on the same day of his arrest.

-In 2017, when Marple returned to court to defend himself on a charge of driving with a suspended license, he engaged in a long rant against the judge, claiming that she had no jurisdiction in his case because she had not filled out his "affidavit of truth", that she had been convicted of violations by a common law court, and that he was not required to have a license.
+In 2017, when Marple returned to court to defend himself on a charge of driving with a suspended license, he engaged in a long rant against the judge, claiming that she had no jurisdiction in his case because she had not filled out his "affidavit of truth", that she was a "private profit making corporation", that she had been convicted of violations by a common law court, and that he was not required to have a license.
 After Marple refused to participate in his trial and referred to the proceedings as a "fraud", the judge left the courtroom.

-Marple was later found guilty of the charge against him and ordered to pay $310 in fines, to be suspended in the event that he had no vehicle infractions within the next six months.
+Two weeks later, the judge sent Marple his sentence via mail, ordering him to pay $310 in fines, to be suspended in the event that he had no vehicle infractions within the next six months.

 Personal life and death

-Marple married his wife of 61 years, Louise Wheeler Marple of Hooksett, while serving as a New Hampshire state trooper.
-They had a son and daughter.
+Marple married Louise Wheeler Marple of Hooksett, who became his wife of 61 years, while serving as a New Hampshire state trooper.
+They had a son and a daughter.

 Marple was devoted to Shriner charities and was a lifetime member of the National Rifle Association and the Veterans of Foreign Wars.

 Marple died at the age of 88 on December 13, 2019.